I am writing this because I wish I had read it 7 years ago.

-I am not here to talk about my relationship.
 Marriages and relationships end and sometimes it’s actually the best course of action.
 Nobody wishes that, especially with children, so show some love and kindness to your ex.
 My truth is we reached the end of the line and the trust, friendship and love became bitterness, frustration and a complete lack of communication.
-I realise now after 5 years of self development and some therapy that I carried around of lot of hurt and unresolved issues relating my childhood.
+I realise now after 6 years of self development and some therapy that I carried around of lot of hurt and unresolved issues relating my childhood.
 That is not for now, but I would describe myself as lacking in self love, not knowing who I was, what kind of man and father I wanted to be and unable to control my emotions when I was rejected and this fuelled deep insecurities in me and a degree of co-dependency.
 I was unable to talk and communicate about my feelings and needs and the marriage spiralled down.
-My ex wife is a wonderful mother and I am eternally grateful for her sacrifices to nurture two simply wonderful children.
+My ex wife is a good mother and I am grateful for her sacrifices to nurture two simply wonderful children.
 Tell your partner this regardless.
-All I can say is I’m sorry we didn’t have the tools to survive and I send you love, despite all the challenging times.
 We did the best we could.

 That is done, but if you are in that situation now try the following